codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-scripts.md

 ## Changing app icons

-If you look at an Xcode project using Finder you will see that the icons added in Xcode are located in `<project-name>/<scheme-name>/Assets.xcassets/AppIcon.appiconset`.
+For iOS apps, ff you look at an Xcode project using Finder you will see that the icons added in Xcode are located in `<project-name>/<scheme-name>/Assets.xcassets/AppIcon.appiconset`.
 This means that after downloading icon assets for a specific client’s build, you can change them on disk by simply deleting the existing `AppIcon.appiconset` directory, and then copying the assets into the `Assets.xcassets` directory.

 For example, you could do the following as one of your workflow steps: